jonthompson/surfactuator/README.md

 * LM2596 Buck Converter (https://www.amazon.com/eBoot-LM2596-Converter-3-0-40V-1-5-35V/dp/B01GJ0SC2C (only need 1 but they are super handy and cheap)

-GPS Module with antenna (https://www.amazon.com/dp/B01MRNN3YZ)
+* GPS Module with antenna (https://www.amazon.com/dp/B01MRNN3YZ)

-Any 3 way switch you want (SPDT - not momentary) - IE: https://www.amazon.com/Blue-Sea-Systems-WeatherDeck-Toggle/dp/B000MMFJ02
+* Any 3 way switch you want (SPDT - not momentary) - IE: https://www.amazon.com/Blue-Sea-Systems-WeatherDeck-Toggle/dp/B000MMFJ02

-# surfgate_simple
-A simple start for the gate controls - 3 buttons to wire (off, left, right) and controls for actuators via 4 pins.
-You can either solder and wire custom relay controls - http://henrysbench.capnfatz.com/henrys-bench/arduino-output-devices/tip122-arduino-relay-tutorial/   or use a N298L motor controller to trigger the relays.
-See simple_fritzing for wiring examples.
+* If you want a status LED grab one you like (9v - 12v)

-# surfgate_wifi
+# Wiring Instructions
-Adding on to surfgate_simple - adding an esp8266 module via serial running in SoftAP mode to configure and control your surfgate from your phone.
+Coming soon (see fritzing in interim)

-# surfgate_complete
+# Install
-A kitchen-sink version including support for OLED screen for status reporting, pot for fine tuning, wifi module via serial for configuration/phone control and remote programming, and an RF receiver for a DIY surfband.
+Coming soon